-Christopher J. Stravitsch, Founding Vice President
+Dr. Christopher J. Stravitsch, Cofounder

-Mr. Stravitsch regularly publishes articles that reverence the dignity of the person and foster the good of marriage and family life.
+Dr. Stravitsch regularly publishes articles that reverence the dignity of the person and foster the good of marriage and family life.
 His articles have been published in Homiletic and Pastoral Review, the USCCB’s marriage apostolate website ForYourMarriage.org, Fellowship of Catholic Scholars Quarterly, New Oxford Review, The Cord: A Franciscan Spiritual Review, Lay Witness, Life Site News, Life News, Truth and Charity Forum, Saint Austin Review, diocesan newspapers, and more.

-Prior to co-founding the John Paul II Foundation, Mr. Stravitsch served eight years on the Formation Faculty of Assumption Seminary as Director of Collegians in San Antonio.
-There he worked with the faculty to develop the college formation program since its inception in 2006, in accord with the Program of Priestly Formation and John Paul II’s apostolic exhortation Pastores Dabo Vobis.
-Mr. Stravitsch still serves as an adjunct faculty member of the Institute for Priestly Formation in Omaha, Nebraska, where he teaches in the Spiritual Formation for Diocesan Seminarians summer program.
+Prior to co-founding the St. John Paul II Foundation, Dr. Stravitsch served eight years on the Formation Faculty of Assumption Seminary as Director of Collegians in San Antonio.
+There he worked with the faculty to develop the college formation program since its inception in 2006, in accord with the Program of Priestly Formation and St. John Paul II’s apostolic exhortation Pastores Dabo Vobis.
+Dr. Stravitsch still serves as an adjunct faculty member of the Institute for Priestly Formation in Omaha, Nebraska, where he teaches in the Spiritual Formation for Diocesan Seminarians summer program.
 He has a mandatum conferred by Most Reverend José H. Gomez, S.T.D.

-Aside from his work with the St. John Paul II Foundation, Mr. Stravitsch is the Founder and Executive Director of Rejoice Counseling Apostolate, an apostolate which now serves Catholic parishes throughout Houston and San Antonio by providing onsite Catholic counseling services for individuals, couples and families.
-Mr. Stravitsch is a Licensed Professional Counselor and Licensed Marriage and Family Therapist, actively engaged in counseling in the greater Houston area.
-He earned a dual degree in Pastoral Counseling from St. Mary’s University in San Antonio, Texas, which consisted of a M.A. in Marriage and Family Therapy (2006) and a M.A. in Pastoral Ministry (2007).
-He earned a B.A. in Psychology (2003) from Texas A&M University.
+Aside from his work with the St. John Paul II Foundation, Dr. Stravitsch is the Founder and President of Rejoice Counseling Apostolate, an apostolate which now serves Catholic parishes throughout Houston and San Antonio by providing onsite Catholic counseling services for individuals, couples and families.
+Dr. Stravitsch is a Licensed Professional Counselor and Licensed Marriage and Family Therapist, actively engaged in counseling in the greater Houston area.
+He earned a Doctor of Ministry from The Catholic University of America in Washington, D.C., and a dual degree in Pastoral Counseling from St. Mary’s University in San Antonio, Texas, which consisted of a M.A. in Marriage and Family Therapy and a M.A. in Pastoral Ministry.
+He earned a B.A. in Psychology from Texas A&M University.

-Mr. Stravitsch and his wife, Sarah, reside in Katy, Texas with their four children.
+Dr. Stravitsch and his wife, Sarah, reside in Katy, Texas with their four children.